 Quicker cash for old CDs, DVDs & more

 Several sites let you quickly trade in old CDs, DVDs, computer games and Blu-rays for cash.
-The sites are easy to use and give instant quotes, so if you've got loads to get rid of, you could speedily make a bit of extra money.
+The sites are easy to use and give instant quotes, so if you've got loads to get rid of, you could speedily make a bit extra.
 Also see how to get max cash for old books.

 How do I do it?
 Type in the barcode, ISBN or product name on the site to get an instant valuation.
 Each site is different, and some offer more for certain items than others, so always compare a few.
-Some also have a minimum number of items you need to trade in, or a minimum overall value needed, so you may need a few items depending on the site.
+Some also have a minimum number of items you need to trade in, or a minimum overall value needed, so you may need a few to sell.

 Once you've compared and found the top payer, you simply accept the valuations and send your stuff to the them.
-Postage is usually free (except for GameXchange), but always check.
+Postage is usually free, but always check.
 Always ensure items are packed well, as, in most cases, any that fail basic quality checks will not be sent back to you.

 You'll then get paid, either by cheque, bank transfer, vouchers or store credit, depending which service you've used.
 All these companies aim to send payment for accepted items within about seven or eight days of receiving them, though forumites' feedback suggests it can be longer.